Golden tag frequently asked questions

 How many fish have been tagged?

 Originally more than 1,000 fish were tagged for the promotion.
-Ahead of the relaunch in November, a further 20 $10,000 Golden Tags were added, and more than 40 more $2,000 fish were tagged across the state, including in the bushfire affected areas.
+Ahead of the relaunch in November 2020, a further 20 $10,000 Golden Tags were added, and more than 40 more $2,000 fish were tagged across the state, including in the bushfire affected areas.
 The VFA estimates around 500 tagged fish are still swimming in Victorian waters.

 What if I catch a tagged fish outside of the official dates?

-Fish caught prior or after the start and completion dates will not win the angler a cash prize.
+Fish caught outside the completion dates will not win the angler cash prize.
 Fish caught during one of the COVID-19 suspensions were also not eligible for one of the cash prizes.
-We will, however, provide a special Target One Million merchandise pack for any recaptures of fish outside of the promotion period.

 Note that fishers will be expected to sign a statutory declaration that they have caught the fish in line with the terms and conditions.